htogta/ok/README.md

 # ok - A Minimal Stack-Based Virtual Machine

-This repository contains the specification and some example implementations for the `ok` (virtual) computer.
+This repository contains the specification and reference implementation for the `ok` (virtual) computer.

-## Implementations

-See `python` for the Python implementation.
-Later an emulator will be written in a lower-level language to improve performance, but for now this implementation exists for the sake of rapid prototyping.

 ## Goals